-- 1. An organization chart with the Staff positions.
+- 1. An Organization Chart with the staff positions.
 The organization chart shall include the individual's name, title, location, and portion of time allocated to each Medicaid Contract and other non-Medicaid Lines of Business (LOBs).

-- 2. A functional organization chart of the key program areas, responsibilities, and reporting lines.
+- 2. A Functional Organization Chart of the key program areas, responsibilities, and reporting lines.

-- 3. A listing of all Staff to include the following:
+- 3. A Listing of All Staff Information to include the following:

 - a.
 Individual's name,

 - b.
-Individual's title.
+Individual's title,

 - c.
 Individual's telephone number,

 - d.
 Individual's email address, and

 - e.
 Individual's location(s).

-4. A list of all Staff functions and their locations; and a list of any functions that have moved outside of the State of Arizona in the past Contract Year.
+- 4. A list of all Staff functions and their locations; and a list of any functions that have moved outside of the State of Arizona in the past contract year.

-For functions not required to be in State, the Contractor shall notify AHCCCS as specified in Section F, Attachment F3, Contractor Chart of Deliverables, prior to moving functions outside the State of Arizona.
-The notification shall include an implementation plan for the transition.
+For functions not required to be in-state, the Contractor shall submit Notification of Moving Functions Out of State to AHCCCS as specified in Section F, Attachment F3, Contractor Chart of Deliverables, prior to moving functions outside the State of Arizona.
+The Notification shall include an implementation plan for the transition.